emelent/ghpr/README.md

 [GitHub CLI](https://cli.github.com) (`gh`) for all data and actions, so it reuses your existing `gh` login and works with any host `gh` is configured for.

+> **Note:** this project is entirely AI-generated.
+Every line of code, and this
+> README, was written by [Claude Code](https://claude.com/claude-code) under
+> human direction.
+Review it accordingly before relying on it.

 ## Features

 - Syntax-highlighted diffs (via chroma), inline or side-by-side with a single-key toggle